kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

 ### Locator to select the target element specifically

-Both of the "Sign-in view" and the "Password view" have `<input name="passwd">` elements which confused my failing script.
-But the two elements are coded sightly different.
+Both of the "Sign-in view" and the "Password view" have `<input name="passwd">` elements.
+Therefore my failing script was confused.
+But the two elements are coded slightly different.
 Escpecially, the `class` attribute can differentiate the two.
 It would be an idea to use an XPath expression more specific so that it matches the `<input>` node on the "Password view" only.

 I made the [Test Cases/MSAccountLogin\_passing\_with\_specific\_locator](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/MSAccountLogin_passing_with_specific_locator/Script1734418319232.groovy), which contains lines as follows: